wazuh/wazuh-documentation/source/user-manual/agents/listing-agents.rst

 Using Wazuh app
 --------------------------------
-Acces to the Wazuh app and go to *Agents* tab:
+Access to the Wazuh app and go to *Agents* tab:

 .. thumbnail:: ../../images/manual/managing-agents/listing-agents-app.png
     :title: Listing agents from Wazuh app